-Private health insurance covering care in the UAE is mandatory for all AUD students.
+Private health insurance covering care in the UAE is mandatory for all AUD students except UAE nationals.
 In order to meet this requirement by enrolling in the AUD-sponsored health insurance plan, students are charged a non-refundable fee on their Fall semester bill covering the period September 1 through August 31.